What You Need to Know About Professional Sports in Toronto

-All the more reason to catch a game at the Rogers Center is "OK Blue Jays," the team’s own signature song by Keith Hampshire and The Bat Boys, which is traditionally played during the seventh inning at home games.
+Another reason to catch a game at the Rogers Center is "OK Blue Jays," the team's signature song by Keith Hampshire and The Bat Boys, which is traditionally played during the seventh inning at home games.

 You may also like: Best Sports Bar for Watching the Big Game